 There are a few pest animals in Tasmania which are negatively impacting biodiversity and natural values.
 The most-discussed pest animals in Tasmania are feral rabbits, feral cats, and feral deer.

 Here are some links to resources for helping to manage pest feral animals.
 Many Landcare Tasmania member groups are involved in managing feral animals.
-The network of dedicated Landcare members hold the potential to help manage feral animals across the state.
+The network of dedicated Landcare members and partner organisations hold the potential to help manage feral animals across the state.